-Adkins Branch basin HEC-HMS computed flows were compared to USGS regression equations based on the study area being in the Coastal Plain region, as shown in Figure 90 and Table 50.
-HEC-HMS computed flows were consistently larger than USGS regression equations throughout the full range of analyzed design events though were well within upper and lower prediction intervals.
+Adkins Branch basin HEC-HMS computed flows were compared to USGS regression equations based on the study area being in the Coastal Plain region, as shown in Figure 87.
+There is strong agreement between the two sources.
+For the 0.5- and 0.002-AEP events, computed flows are slightly greater than regression-based flows.
 Review of the FEMA effective hydrology for Adkins Branch revealed the use of regression equations based on placement within the Piedmont region.
 Unlike Hominy Swamp Creek, Adkins Branch is well within the Coastal Plain region.
 It is uncertain if use of Piedmont region-based equations for the FEMA effective hydrology was a simple error or if there were other reasons.
-For comparison, the FEMA Effective 0.1-, 0.04-, 0.02-, 0.01-, 0.002-AEP flows using the Piedmont region regression equations have been included in the right-most column in Table 50.
+Regardless, comparison of computed flows was not made to FEMA effective flows due to this discrepancy.

-Figure 90.
+Figure 87.
 Adkins Branch Basin HEC-HMS Computed Flow vs. USGS Regression Equations near Basin Outlet